chickenlipnerd/panopoly-widgets/README.md

   custom widgets based on the code here in this repository (see live preview as you click options and change text fields)

 TODO:
-Still need to add admin forms for customizing the defaults Still working Qualtrics and Slate form embed templates Facebook feed code needs to be structured more like twitter feed and twitter follow button template code
+Still need to add admin forms for customizing the defaults.
+Still working Qualtrics and Slate form embed templates.
+Facebook feed code needs to be structured more like twitter feed and twitter follow button template code.